Queen's Quay Terminal: History

 The renovation was awarded a Governor General's Medal for Architecture in 1986 and awarded the Ontario Association of Architects' Architectural Excellence Award in 1989.
 The New York Times mentioned it as an example of successful revitalization efforts in Toronto during the 1980s.

 The property was purchased by Brookfield Properties in October 1997 for CA$40 million.
 Brookfield renovated the retail floors in 2017.
 The building is now owned by Northam Canadian Commercial Property Fund and Industrial Alliance Financial Group and managed by Northam Realty Advisors Limited.

 Facilities and tenants

 The facility has 494901 sqft of retail and office space on eight floors.
 Yahoo!
-Canada, DHX Media and Anheuser-Busch InBev's Canadian unit Labatt and PortsToronto have offices in the building.
+Canada, Anheuser-Busch InBev's Canadian unit Labatt and PortsToronto have offices in the building.
 The first floor has a grocery store, some shops and several restaurants.
 The second floor has offices and the Pearl Harbourfront Restaurant.
 The third floor is home to the Fleck Dance Theatre.
 The Terminal formerly was the site of the Museum of Inuit Art.